Nabhany/yolo/explanation.md

 # 1. Identify the different components of your application and break them down into microservices.
 This could include a backend API, frontend application, database (Which on  this case in Mongo db) etc.

-# 2. CREATION OF DOCKER USING DOCKER FILE AND PUSH TO DOCKER HUB
+# 2. Creation of docker using docker file and push to docker hub
-# Docker image used
+# Docker image used:
 FROM node:16.18.1-alpine

 # Create app directory